snallapa/personal-website-gatsby/posts/three-js.md

 subtitle: "A retrospective on my first trip down the path of graphics"
 ---

 Going back to Spring 2017, I wanted to venture into the world of graphics.
 I did not know anything about graphics, but I know I liked math and thought it would pique my interest.
 Additionally, I saw [this](https://mnmxmx.github.io/audio-visualizer-torus/dst/) on twitter and was extremely impressed (I recommend following them they create great content!).
 I thought a good project would be trying to recreate something similar.
-That is where I started.
+That is where my journey began.

 ## Torus